ScrumWorks/legacy_hiring_app/Readme.md

 ```

 ## Your goal
 Refactor this code to follow nowadays best practices.
 You can use any PHP framework or libs you like.
-When you are done, please us a link to your repository to <it@scrumworks.cz>.
+When you are done, please us a link to your repository to <jerry@amateri.com>.

 ## Notes
 - This code is just an example.
 We do not have similar code in our codebase ;-)